autorope/donkeydocs/docs/index.md

 - Get images from a camera.
 Donkeycar supports lots of different kinds of [cameras](parts/cameras/), including 3D cameras and [lidar](parts/lidar/).
 - Get position readings from a GPS receiver.
 - Get steering and throttle inputs from a [game controller](parts/controllers/) or RC controller.
-Donkeycar support PS3, PS4, XBox, WiiU, Nimbus and Logitech Bluetooth game controllers and any game controller that works with RaspberryPi.
+Donkeycar supports PS3, PS4, XBox, WiiU, Nimbus and Logitech bluetooth game controllers and any game controller that works with RaspberryPi.
 Donkeycar also implements a WebUI that allows any browser compatible game controller to be connected and also offers an onscreen touch controller that works with phones.
-- Control the car's drivetrain [motors](parts/actuators/) for acceleration and steering.
-Donkeycar supports various drivetrains including the ESC/Steering-servo configuration that is common to most RC cars and Differential Drive configurations.
+- Control the car's [drivetrain](parts/actuators/) throttle and steering.
+Donkeycar supports various drivetrains including the [ESC+Servo](parts/actuators/#standard-rc-with-esc-and-steering-servo) configuration that is common to most RC cars.
+It also supports various [differential drive](parts/actuators/#differential-drive-cars) configurations.
 - Save telemetry [data](parts/stores/) such as camera images, steering and throttle inputs, lidar data, etc.
 - Drive the car on autopilot.
 Donkey supports three kinds of [autopilots](guide/train_autopilot/); a [deep-learning](guide/deep_learning/train_autopilot/) autopilot, a [gps autopilot](guide/path_follow/path_follow/) and a [computer vision](guide/computer_vision/computer_vision/) autopilot.
 The Deep Learning autopilot supports Tensorflow, Tensorflow Lite, and Pytorch and many model [architectures](parts/keras/).